EarthCruiser: History

+Vehicles

-EarthCruiser (2009–2024)
+EarthCruiser (2009–2022 to current)

 The EarthCruiser company shares their name with the original prototype and first production expedition vehicle line released in 2009.
 Built on the single cab Mitsubishi Fuso Canter 4x4 chassis, the RV was powered by the standard GM Vortec 6.0L V8 or an optional 3.0L four-cylinder turbo diesel engine.
 The gasoline V8 model had a driving range of 600 miles while the less-powerful diesel variant range was 900 miles.
 In 2020, a dual cab version of the platform was released which had four doors with four seats instead of two doors with two seats.
 In 2022, the EarthCruiser chassis transitioned to the Isuzu NPR Series Class 4 platform, powered by the GM 6.6L Duramax turbo diesel engine.

 The EarthCruiser fiberglass camper bodies are insulated to help reduce energy usage.
 The rounded shape is intended to reduce wind drag at higher speeds and avoid accidental contact with terrain while on a trail.
 Depending on the model, the body may have a fixed or electric pop-up roof upon which solar panels are mounted that feed the onboard battery and electrical system.
 Other exterior attachments include an electric awning and recovery winch.
 An EarthCruiser camper body is attached to a vehicle chassis using kinetic spring mounts to prevent stress and damage to the body structure.
 Inside the camper, amenities include a shower, slide-out toilet, sink, refrigerator/freezer, mini wine cellar, dinette table, and two beds which can sleep up to four people.

-EarthCruiser EXP (2011–2024)
+EarthCruiser EXP (2011–2022 to current )

 The EarthCruiser EXP is the model that company-founder Lance Gillies considers to be the original EarthCruiser.
 Introduced in 2011, it is the most expensive model, equipped with an electrically-operated roof that increases the ceiling height by 24 inches the extra height allowing a 360 degree view out of the canopy.
 When lowered, the diminished roof line allows the vehicle to fit more easily into a shipping container.

-EarthCruiser FX (2015–2024)
+EarthCruiser FX (2015–2022 - current)

 The EarthCruiser FX is a more basic, lower-priced model with a stationary roof.
 Introduced in 2015, it is engineered to better handle extreme temperatures as the body is fully insulated, unlike the canopy portion of the EXP model.
 The roofline sits eight inches above the cab roof, but is still compact enough to fit into a shipping container.